statecharts/statecharts.github.io/how-to-use-statecharts.md

 ![Initial stab at statechart, depicting the above information](how-to-use-statecharts-initial-actions.svg)

 Now, if you're an experienced statechart designer, you can probably already see one big shortcoming of this statechart.
 Luckily, with a diagram, they are extremely easy to discover:  There is no way to get from the "results" state back into the searching state.
 There are no direct arrows pointing, and there is no path to get there.
+(It was also not explicitly stated in the requirements document!)
 I'm going to ignore this problem for now, because I want to show (later) how you can fix such problems _purely_ by making changes to the state machine.
 So, if you spotted this by yourself, pat yourself on the back now.

 ### Initial implementation